 - Runner’s Knee or Patella Femoral Pain Syndrome (PFPS) – Many runners will develop pain in the front of the knee (PFPS).
 This is usually referred to as a “runner’s knee.”
 See this post for common causes of knee pain in runners.

-We will cover coping strategies for anterior knee pain in a second… but it should be clear that surgery is rarely indicated, and it has been shown in many studies that a structured exercise program is equally effective.
+We will cover coping strategies for anterior knee pain in a moment… but it should be clear that surgery is rarely indicated, and it has been shown in many studies that a structured exercise program is equally effective when compared to surgery.

 Many runners will present with an MRI which shows a meniscus tear – but we know that a meniscus tear is NOT the cause of pain in the front of your knee.
 So don’t have that knee arthroscopy.
 Most of those meniscus tears in runners can safely be ignored.
 We now believe that hip/core weakness, leading to excess inward rotation of the femur (see image below), is potentially a common cause of PFPS.